in-op/SystemExtensions/README.md

 or the return value of a `Func<T>`.
 Principle examples are given below.
-2D arrays are used in the examples for simplicity, but know that they are principally the same for an array of any supported dimensional size.
+2D arrays are used in the examples for simplicity, be aware `Create` is overloaded to take anywhere between
+1-5 int parameters to define the length of each dimension.
 ```c#
 JaggedArray.Create<T>(int x, int y)
 ```